sarahkwak/Perkers/README.md

 ![Alt Main Page](https://github.com/sarahkwak/Perkers/blob/master/app/assets/images/middle.png)

 1. Re-design the Schemas that doesn't require complecate database assess.
-For instance, the current design to look up category of perk goes through PerkCategory:
+For instance, the current design to look up category of perk goes through PerkCategory.
+This becomes really expensive to find a Brand information from Favorite table.
-PerkCategory.where(perk_id: 7)

-This becomes really expensive to find a brand information from Favorite table.

 2. Google Map Info Window - Implement Info window so user can click the info window to get perk information